 The Faculty Research and Education Trusts of a faculty/school/department or institute may be derived from:

 ii.
 Residual balance remaining on research contracts or other projects that may produce residual income that has been transferred through the Operating Fund from research and contracts.

 Expenditures under $5,000 may be approved by the Dean or applicable Associate Vice-President at Grenfell Campus or the Marine Institute.
 Expenditures over $5,000 will require the approval of the applicable Vice-President.
-As these funds are for the general use of each academic unit concerned, all staff members in a particular academic unit have the same right to apply for use of the funds, whether or not they have waived remuneration or made specific donations.
+As these funds are for the general use of each academic unit concerned, all staff members in a particular academic unit have the same right to apply for use of the funds.

 c.
 Payment for Salary, Wages, or Honoraria

 Under no circumstances may any payments from these accounts take the form of salary, wages, or any form of honoraria unless prior arrangements have been made with the Dean or applicable Associate Vice-President at Grenfell Campus or the Marine Institute who has ascertained that these payments are for research assistants or secretarial help, student support, etc., and are in support of research.

 It is expressly understood that any equipment, etc., purchased with these funds is at all times the property of Memorial University of Newfoundland.

 e.
 Continuing Commitments

 No continuing commitments are to be made from these funds.

 Expenditures from these funds are intended to enrich the academic activities of the University to a level that may not be possible through the use of funds available from other sources.
 For example: